miloxeon/potion/README.md

 # 🤓 Potion
-Make websites that look like famous note taking app.
+Make websites look like a certain popular note taking app that may or may not rhyme with the name of this repo.

 ## What does it do?